Voilett-Roze/asus/DDNS-services.md

 Note In-a-dyn will take care of calling ddns_updated as appropriate if the update succeeded when using these parameters, so no need to explicitly run it manually after the update.

-On the webui, set your DDNS provider to "CUSTOM" and provide a hostname.
+On the WebUI, set your DDNS provider to "Custom" and provide a hostname.
 Apply the changes and you should see a `Registration is successful` dialog.

 ## Updating multiple services
 In-a-dyn allows you to define multiple services within a single config file.
-If for example you configured no-ip.com through the webui, and you also want to update freedns.afraid.org, create the following `/jffs/configs/inadyn.conf.add` file, with your second service definition:
+If for example you configured no-ip.com through the WebUI, and you also want to update freedns.afraid.org, create the following `/jffs/configs/inadyn.conf.add` file, with your second service definition:

 ```
 provider default@freedns.afraid.org {